-• elect Robert J. Sullivan Jr. and Gary R. Christopher to our board of directors for a three-year term expiring in 2021 (Item Items of Business

-No. 1 on the proxy card);
+• elect William B. Morgan, Larry D. Pinkston, and Carla S. Mashinski to our board of directors for a three-year term expiring Items of Business for our fiscal year 2019 (Item No. 3 on the proxy card); and

 • cast a non-binding advisory vote on executive compensation ("say-on-pay vote") (Item No. 2 on the proxy card);